Mental Health Facilities Sonoma County, CA

 Sonoma County Behavioral Health Community Mental Health Center

-Sonoma County Behavioral Health Community Mental Health Center is a mental health clinic in Sonoma County, California, located at 16390 Main Street, 95446 zip code.
-Sonoma County Behavioral Health Community Mental Health Center offers outpatient treatment and telemedicine/telehealth.
-Sonoma County Behavioral Health Community Mental Health Center provides psychotropic medication, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Sonoma County Behavioral Health Community Mental Health Center is a mental health facility in Sonoma County, CA, located at 16390 Main Street in the 95446 zip code.
+Sonoma County Behavioral Health Community Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+Sonoma County Behavioral Health Community Mental Health Center provides group therapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Sonoma County Behavioral Health Community Mental Health Center also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Sonoma County Behavioral Health Community Mental Health Center include psychosocial rehabilitation services, suicide prevention services and family psychoeducation.
+Additional services offered by Sonoma County Behavioral Health Community Mental Health Center consist of psychosocial rehabilitation services, intensive case management and family psychoeducation.

 Learn More